alexkress/behatdoccer/README.md

 A script that generates a doc of the behat steps and scenarios written in Ruby - why? why not.

-The script goes through all feature and step files and generates and HTML document with two main sections.
+The script goes through all feature and step files and generates an HTML document with two main sections.

 The first section contains a list of all the steps, for each step the script include the code location as well as the function use to implement it.
 In addition a link is provided that lists all scenarios where a step is used.